nikrays/zapret2/docs/manual.en.md

 Before running the script, the path to these additional programs must be added to your `PATH`.

 Note that Entware is patched to replace standard file paths like `/etc/passwd` with `/opt/etc/passwd`.
-Zapret's static binaries are built without accounting for this, so the `--user` option may not work—the system looks for the user in `/etc/passwd` (which is on a read-only partition), while `adduser` adds users to `/opt/etc/passwd`.
+Zapret's static binaries are built without accounting for this, so the `--user` option may not work-the system looks for the user in `/etc/passwd` (which is on a read-only partition), while `adduser` adds users to `/opt/etc/passwd`.
 Therefore, you may need to uncomment `WS_USER` in the [config](#config-file) and specify a user that already exists in `/etc/passwd`.

 For Keenetic devices, there are additional critical nuances; without addressing them, `zapret` will either crash every few minutes or fail to work with UDP.